Jill Lepore (Author, historian, winner of the Guggenheim Fellowship, & Bancroft Prize.)

 Steve Kornacki identifies the source of 21st century political tribalism in his book, “The Red and the Blue”.

 Political tribalism is not new.
 Political tribalism shows itself many times in history.
 Tribalism is shown in the early days of political party formation, in the American Civil War, in the South’s reconstruction after the Civil War, and in the 1929 depression’s aftermath.
+Though Lindsay Graham has been wrong in pandering to Trump, he seems right to vote against trial of Trump in the Senate.

 In the late 18th century, it was the Federalist Party versus the Democratic-Republican Party.
 Alexander Hamilton’s tribe is the Federalist’ party.
 Thomas Jefferson’s tribe is the Democratic-Republican’ party.
 Hamilton’s tribe insists on a strong central government.
 Jefferson’s tribe insists on State’s rights.